-Dick Cooke is in his 25th season as head coach of the Davidson Wildcats baseball program.
-He has also served as the Senior Men's Administrator for the past 11 years, began a three-year appointment as the chair of the NCAA Baseball Rules committee in 2012 and has coached for USA Baseball.
+Dick Cooke is entering his 27th season as head coach of the Davidson Wildcats baseball program in 2017.
+He has also served as the Senior Men's Administrator for the past 12 years, began a three-year appointment as the chair of the NCAA Baseball Rules committee in 2012 and has coached for USA Baseball.

-No other coach in Davidson history has coached or won as many games as Cooke.
-During his tenure, Cooke has compiled a record of 466-739-1.
-He coached in his 1,000th game during the 2009 season.
+No other coach in Davidson history has coached as many games as Cooke.
+During his tenure, Cooke has compiled a record of 522-787-1.
+He coached in his 1,000th game during the 2009 season and recorded his 500th win with the Wildcats on March 6, 2016 against Lafayette College.
 Ten of Cooke's Davidson players have been selected in the Major League Baseball draft, including left-handed pitcher Chris Lamb (11th round, 346th overall by the Oakland A's) and right-handed pitcher Andy Bass (18th round, 570th overall by the Tampa Bay Rays) after the 2011 season.

 Associate Head Coach

-Promoted to associate head coach for his third season at Davidson, Rucker Taylor has guided a complete turnaround of the Wildcats' offense as the hitting coach.
+Entering his fifth season with the Wildcats in 2017, Rucker Taylor has guided a complete turnaround of the Wildcats' offense as the hitting coach.
 He also serves as the recruiting coordinator, scouring the country to bring the top athletic and academic talent to Davidson.

 "He has made a tremendous impact in all facets of our program in his time here," said head coach Dick Cooke.
 "His influence on our players' development is evident and he has also worked tirelessly recruiting across the country to find the unique student-athletes that can be successful on and off the field here at Davidson."